 Whether you’re a fan of the San Francisco Giants or another team (we won’t hold it against you), we think you’ll be a fan of Amy G’s new chapter book, Smarty Marty Steps Up Her Game.
 For those of you who may not know, Amy Gutierrez, or Amy G, as she is known, is the San Francisco Giants in-game reporter for NBC Sports Bay Area.
 And not only that, she’s also a bestselling children’s book author and a native of our fair city, Petaluma.
+Her hopes are to entertain and educate children with her well-crafted story for kids; keeping kids engaged through entertaining content is very valuable.

 We were introduced to Smarty Marty, a girl who loves baseball, in Amy G’s first Cameron Kids book, Smarty Marty’s Got Game, a picture book with illustrations by Adam McCauley, that was released in 2013 and has gone back to print several times.
 Marty has learned all she knows about baseball from her beloved grandmother, including how to keep score, and she shares her passion with her little brother, Mikey.